Lempicka (musical): Act 1

 Tamara is with Marinetti in his studio as he reprimands her paintings of nude women.
 Tamara argues that it is her job as a painter to capture life as it is, with all its imperfections, while Marinetti argues that "a painting is not a woman... a painting is a flat surface, covered with paint," and that she, as the painter, should endeavor to paint perfection to way it cannot exist in the real world - “we do not control the world, we control one flat rectangle of canvas at a time” ("Plan and Design").
 Outside, a car drives in with Rafaela, the “songbird of the streets,” on top.
 She sings about how love is like roulette and not worth it, and Tamara wonders who she is, before Rafaela and her friend Suzy Solidor run away when the police arrive ("Don't Bet Your Heart").
 Tamara is inspired, and sets out to paint Rafaela, saying that she "won't rest 'til [she has] her.. portrait" ("I Will Paint Her").

-Tamara is exhibiting at her first group show, where Marinetti is once again annoyed of all the repetitive art that Tamara and the other artists have created.
+Tamara is exhibiting at her first group show, to much criticism. where Marinetti is once again annoyed of all the repetitive art that Tamara and the other artists have created.
 He sings about Futurism and a distaste for humanity, claiming that only machines can acquire perfection ("Perfection").
 Tamara then asks if she can paint Rafaela, promising her immortality as an image.
 Then, Tadeusz walks in before applying for his first job, reflecting on his new life and everything he's lost.
 He isn't sure how to be strong enough for his wife ("Wake Up").

 Tamara returns several times to the Dead Rat Cafe in search of Rafaela.
 Then, she is at home painting as Kizette tries to get her mother to pay attention to her instead of her easel for once ("Mama Look at Me").
 Tamara asks Kizette to call her "Chérie" instead of "Mama."
 The scene shifts back to the Dead Rat, where Tamara has finally found Rafaela again.
 Tamara discusses her vision for the painting, and they discuss their pasts; Rafaela’s as a prostitute on the fringe of society and Tamara once again thinking about how she traded her body for her husband’s life.
 The two share a charged moment of chemistry, when Rafaela helps Tamara smoke from her opium pipe by blowing the smoke into her mouth.
 Suzy warns Rafaela about being seen acting this way with Tamara in public, and fantasizes about the future when she will open her own club where they can finally be themselves.
 Rafaela sings a song for the patrons of the club, flirting with the men but looking only at Tamara (“The Most Beautiful Bracelet”).
 After leaving the club, the two kiss, and spend the night in Tamara’s studio.
 Tamara paints Rafaela as she sleeps (“Woman Is”).